 What is now the city of Santa Clarita was a collection of small towns then, and work was hard to come by.
 There were few large businesses, no shopping malls, few restaurants, no hospitals.
 Lots of farmland and ranches and very small family-owned businesses didn't provide many jobs.
 When Magic Mountain opened in 1971 it was such a boon to employment in the area and it seemed just about every 18-year-old I knew marched down and hired on.
-I started in 1972 just after my 18th birthday and worked there for 1 year straight and then during college breaks during the next year.
+I started in 1972 just after my 18th birthday and worked there for one year straight and then during college breaks during the next year.

 My first assignment was in the gift shop called Holiday Bazaar.
 Gift shops selling useless trinkets was not my thing, and before long I was begging to work outdoors at the balloon stand.
 I loved it out there, even when the weather was wickedly windy and cold, or baking hot.
-How fun it was to blow up a thousand balloons on a jam-packed Saturday night and sell them to the cheery children on their way out of the park.
+How fun it was to blow up a thousand balloons on a jam-packed Saturday night and sell them to cheery children on their way out of the park.
 We also sold worthless hand-made paper flowers, but even those brought out smiles from the kids.

 Such great memories I have of Magic Mountain.
 More another day.